ZcashFoundation/zcash-pegzone/README.md

 pegzone must be able to control the supply of the staking token.

-However, rather than employ staking rewards as in the Cosmos Hub, we propose a new design based on a pair of tokens, “SZEC” and “DZEC”, with a predetermined, time-varying exchange rate.
+However, rather than employ staking rewards as in the Cosmos Hub, we propose a new design based on a pair of tokens, “ZEAL” and “DZEAL”, with a predetermined, time-varying exchange rate.
 The key advantage of this mechanism is that it is future-compatible with shielded staking, by eliminating the requirement for delegators to claim rewards.

-The staking token is a new token called SZEC.
-SZEC is obtained at a 1:1 ratio by burning ZEC on the Zcash chain.
-This avoids distributional issues about the initial holders of the staking token: all ZEC holders have the option to obtain SZEC if they choose to do so.
-SZEC is always freely transferable, as it represents an unstaked state of the staking token.
+The staking token is a new token called ZEAL.
+ZEAL is obtained at a 1:1 ratio by burning ZEC on the Zcash chain.
+This avoids distributional issues about the initial holders of the staking token: all ZEC holders have the option to obtain ZEAL if they choose to do so.
+ZEAL is always freely transferable, as it represents an unstaked state of the staking token.

-SZEC can be converted to DZEC by delegating it with a validator, and DZEC can be converted to SZEC by removing it from delegation.
-SZEC and DZEC are not exchanged at a 1:1 rate, but at a blockheight-dependent rate `D(h) <= 1` which measures the cumulative depreciation of SZEC relative to DZEC from genesis to blockheight `h` and decreases monotonically in `h`.
+ZEAL can be converted to DZEAL by delegating it with a validator, and DZEAL can be converted to ZEAL by removing it from delegation.
+ZEAL and DZEAL are not exchanged at a 1:1 rate, but at a blockheight-dependent rate `D(h) <= 1` which measures the cumulative depreciation of ZEAL relative to DZEAL from genesis to blockheight `h` and decreases monotonically in `h`.

-Delegating 1 SZEC at height `h_1` results in `D(h_1)` DZEC bonded to a particular validator.
-Undelegating 1 DZEC at height `h_2` results in `1/D(h_2)` SZEC.
-This transaction is only settled after some unbonding period, during which the DZEC may still be slashed in the event of validator misbehavior.
+Delegating 1 ZEAL at height `h_1` results in `D(h_1)` DZEAL bonded to a particular validator.
+Undelegating 1 DZEAL at height `h_2` results in `1/D(h_2)` ZEAL.
+This transaction is only settled after some unbonding period, during which the DZEAL may still be slashed in the event of validator misbehavior.

-This can be thought of as treating all DZEC as if it had been delegated since (pegzone) genesis, and pre-debiting the staking rewards over the period before they began delegation, so that when they undelegate, they receive rewards only over the delegation period.
-Crucially, this means that all DZEC is fungible up to the choice of validator, because there is no need to track how long particular DZEC has been delegated.
+This can be thought of as treating all DZEAL as if it had been delegated since (pegzone) genesis, and pre-debiting the staking rewards over the period before they began delegation, so that when they undelegate, they receive rewards only over the delegation period.
+Crucially, this means that all DZEAL is fungible up to the choice of validator, because there is no need to track how long particular DZEAL has been delegated.

-This is economically equivalent to staking rewards as used on the Cosmos Hub, but because the staking reward is instead priced in to the SZEC/DZEC exchange rate, there is no requirement for delegators to claim rewards, and all delegators are rewarded at the same rate (e.g., there is no question about the compounding interval).
+This is economically equivalent to staking rewards as used on the Cosmos Hub, but because the staking reward is instead priced in to the ZEAL/DZEAL exchange rate, there is no requirement for delegators to claim rewards, and all delegators are rewarded at the same rate (e.g., there is no question about the compounding interval).
 Removing staking rewards makes it relatively easy to